jfields4733/Jordan/1Lab-Logic/Lab1_2AndGates/README.md

-# Lab1_1Buffers
+# Lab1_2AndGates
 ## Start with testing the bit file in the RTL folder.
 Write about your test steps and the result.
-## All future labs will have just the RTL folders amd empty digtial, VerilogRTL and VerilogDigital folders.
-## Pick up again at step 5 as described for all the labs in 1Lab-Logic folder.
+## Proceed through the steps.
+Use individually named inputs and outputs in the digital software.

-## These are your additional instructions:
+## These are your additional instructions/questions:
-### How many LED's can one switch drive before the LED's dim?
-### What error messages do you get when you try to drive one LED with two switches?
+### What are the vivado warnings all about in either the RTL project or Digital project?
+### What is the difference between inputs of [1:0] SW and input switches named a and b seen in the RTL schematics and
+the Synthesize schematics of the digital and RTL project ?
+### What does the tiny circle on the noise of the buffer mean?
+### Can you make a nand with just an and?
+### Can you make an add from just a nand?